Frequently Asked Questions

 THE COURT’S FAIRNESS HEARING

-The Court will hold a “Fairness Hearing” to decide whether to approve the CDK Settlement, the Fee and Expense Application, and the Allocation Plan at 10:00 a.m.
+The Court held a “Fairness Hearing” to decide whether to approve the CDK Settlement, the Fee and Expense Application, and the Allocation Plan at 10:00 a.m.
 CT on February 25, 2025 at the United States District Court for the Northern District of Illinois, 219 South Dearborn Street, Chicago, IL 60604.
-If there are objections, the Court will consider them.
-You may attend and you may ask to speak if you make a request as instructed in Question 22, but you do not have to.
-The Court may hear from those who have asked to speak at the hearing.
+There were no objections.

 Back To Top